banwarp/benton_epi/covid19/01scriptParameters.md

 #### Super spreader events
 There may be zero, one, or more super spreader events at any given time step.
 The following parameters adjust the super spreader events.
 They are all lists to allow for multiple events.
 ```
+superEventsDF = NULL,                    # pre-built super spreader events data frame if the events will be preset before the script is run
 superInfections = c()          # Number of infections caused by the super spreader
 superNodes = c()             # Number of nodes that the super spreader contacts
 superNodeGroups = NULL       # Which node groups the super spreader contacts.
 Must use list() syntax for multiple events.